geo-mage/geo-mage.github.io/index.md

 ## News

+* **March 1st, 2023:** Valerio Marsocci joines the project as a postdoctoral fellow.
+His work will focus on self-supervised learning for Earth Observation data.
 * **February 13, 2023:** Armand Verstraete joins the project as a research engineer.
 He will work on developing the simulation and rendering tool to produce synthetic aerial images of urban environments.
 * **January 27, 2023:** scientific kick-off at Cnam/Cédric.
 * **January 16, 2023:** Georges Le Bellier joins the team as a PhD student on domain adaptation and self-supervised learning on remote sensing data.
 He will be advised by Nicolas Audebert, Nicolas Thome and Marin Ferecatu.